Salesman Sample Stoves / Toy & Child

 Pictured on the left is the #503 Charter

 Oak.
-It was made by a stove company, and I suppose it could be
+It was made or offered by a well known real stove company, and I suppose it could be

 called a salesman sample, but we consider them to be toys, or store